R. H. Bing: Geometric topology

+Poincaré conjecture

-Bing was fascinated by the Poincaré conjecture and made several major attacks which ended unsuccessfully, contributing to the reputation of the conjecture as a very difficult one.
-He did show that a simply connected, closed 3-manifold with the property that every loop was contained in a 3-ball is homeomorphic to the 3-sphere.
-Bing was responsible for initiating research into the Property P conjecture, as well as its name, as a potentially more tractable version of the Poincaré conjecture.
-It was proven in 2004 as a culmination of work from several areas of mathematics.
-With some irony, this proof was announced some time after Grigori Perelman announced his proof of the Poincaré conjecture.
+Bing was fascinated by the Poincaré conjecture and made several major attempts to prove it, contributing to its reputation as an extremely difficult problem.
+In 1958, he proved a partial result: a simply connected, closed 3-manifold in which every loop is contained in a 3-ball is homeomorphic to the 3-sphere.

+Bing initiated research into what became known as the Property P conjecture, including giving it its name, as a potentially more tractable approach to the Poincaré conjecture.
+Property P was proven in 2004 as a culmination of work from several areas of mathematics, with some irony, this proof was announced shortly after Grigori Perelman announced his proof of the Poincaré conjecture itself.

+Side-approximation theorem

 The side-approximation theorem was considered by Bing to be one of his key discoveries.
 It has many applications, including a simplified proof of Moise's theorem, which states that every 3-manifold can be triangulated in an essentially unique way.
+In 1959, Bing published an independent proof of the triangulation theorem, which had recently been proved by Edwin E. Moise using more complicated methods.

 Notable examples

+Along the way, Bing produced many counterexamples with nicknames: "The Bing Sling"—a simple closed curve that pierces no disk (1956); "Bing's Sticky Foot Topology"—a connected countable Hausdorff space (1953); and "Bing's Hooked Rug"—a wild 2-sphere in 3-space that contains no wild arc (1961).

 The house with two rooms

 The house with two rooms is a contractible 2-complex that is not collapsible.
-Another such example, popularized by E.C.
-Zeeman, is the dunce hat.

-The house with two rooms can also be thickened and then triangulated to be unshellable, despite the thickened house topologically being a 3-ball.
-The house with two rooms shows up in various ways in topology.
-For example, it is used in the proof that every compact 3-manifold has a standard spine.
+Another such example, popularized by E. C. Zeeman, is the dunce hat.
+The house with two rooms can be thickened and triangulated to be unshellable, despite topologically being a 3-ball.
+It appears in various contexts in topology, including the proof that every compact 3-manifold has a standard spine.

 Dogbone space

 The dogbone space is the quotient space obtained from a cellular decomposition of $\mathbb R^3$ into points and polygonal arcs.
-The quotient space, $B$, is not a manifold, but $B \times \mathbb R$ is homeomorphic to $\mathbb R^4$.
+The quotient space $B$ is not a manifold, but $B \times \mathbb R$ is homeomorphic to $\mathbb R^4$.